apiato/apiato/docs/_docs/features/authentication.md

 So in case of Web Apps (JavaScript) you need to hide your client credentials behind a proxy.
 And Apiato by default provides you with a Login Proxy to use for all your trusted first party clients.
 W'll see below how you can use them.

+<a name="login-with-proxy-for-first-party-clients"></a>

 ### Login with Proxy for first-party clients

 Concept: create endpoint for each trusted client, to be used for login.

 Apiato by default has one url ready for your Web Admin Dashboard `clients/web/admin/login`.
 You can add more as you need for each of your trusted first party clients Apps (example: `clients/web/users/login`, `clients/mobile/users/login`).